Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     !!! note
         Sander is always used when building the Amber topology from a Gromacs topology.
 This, because the conversion can generate parameters that are not recognized by `mmpbsa_py_energy`

+`debug_printlevel`
+:   gmx_MMPBSA prints errors by raising exceptions, and not catching fatal errors.
+If `debug_printlevel` is set to 0, then detailed tracebacks (effectively the call stack showing exactly where in the program the error occurred) is suppressed, so only the error message is printed.
+If `debug_printlevel` is set to 1 or higher, all tracebacks are printed, which aids in debugging of issues.
+(Default = 0) (Advanced Option)

+    _Changed in v1.2.0: Now `gmx_MMPBSA` shows the command-line used to build AMBER topologies when `debug_printlevel = 1` or higher_

+    _Deprecate in v1.5.0: Since we improved logging, this variable is not needed_

 `verbose` (Default = 1)
 :   The variable that specifies how much output is printed in the output file.
 There are three allowed values: